2rs2ts/pyswip_envctrl/README.md

-pyswip_envctrl:
+# pyswip_envctrl

 An environment control module expert system (simulation.)
-It uses a hybrid

-These instructions are intended for use on Windows.
+It uses a hybrid of Python and Prolog called PySWIP where the user client is in Python and the knowledge database is in Prolog.

 In order to run this program you will need: